NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 | Sequoia 15           | Noticebly more unstable than previous version because of NootedRed |
 | Tahoe 26 `BETA`      | Noticebly more unstable than previous version because of NootedRed.
 No interal audio support (for the moment) |

-The CPU could, actually, support `High Sierra 10.13` and superior but, as there's no way to get proper Graphics acceleration as NootedRed does not support anything above `Catalina 10.15`, I counted them as `Unsupported`
+The CPU could, actually, support `High Sierra 10.13` and superior but, as there's no way to get proper Graphics acceleration, as NootedRed does not support anything below `Catalina 10.15`, I counted them as `Unsupported`

 ## Pre-setup